Privacy Policy

 Recordings are written as files (.m4a, .mp4,

-.png) into a folder on your Mac that you choose in Settings
+.png) into a folder on your Mac.
+You can change the location

 These files never leave your Mac unless you copy or share them yourself, or until you explicitly send them to a transcription provider you've configured.